By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Many people do not have good support systems.

 Some people have great support systems, most do not.
-Family and partners can get worn out listening to your problems and sometimes what you need most is to talk those problems out.
+Family and partners can get worn out listening to your problems and sometimes what you need most are to talk those problems out.

 Stressed out people tend to use drugs and alcohol to cope and the family pays the price.